Alexmfmb/Sum-of-squares/README.md

 In the following this problem will be referred to as (s,n)

-## For the python version:
+## For the python version

 1. download Sum_of_squares.py
 1. use ```from Sum_of_squares import [...]```
 [...] can be `Sum_of_n`, `degeneracy` or `degeneracy_long`

 These three functions are the most important functions.

 - `Sum_of_n(s,n)` returns an array `[bool,x_1,x_2,x_3,...,x_n]`, where bool is `True` when there is a solution and `False` if there is none
 - `degeneracy(s,n)` returns an array `[bool,d,[x_1,x_2,x_3,...,x_n],[y_1,y_2,y_3,...,y_n],...]` where d is the degeneracy of the solution without counting permutations of one solution. `[y_1,y_2,y_3,...,y_n]` is another solution
 - `degeneracy_long(s,n)` returns an array `[bool,d,[x_1,x_2,x_3,...,x_n],[x_2,x_3,x_1,...,x_n],...,[y_1,y_2,y_3,...,y_n],...]`.
 This array contains also all permutations of one solution. d is the degeneracy where all permutations are counted.